Not everyone has the option of going no contact with a narcissistic mother for various reasons.

 - Take a break: This approach is less confrontational, and it’s how I gradually crossed over to no contact.
 I told her I needed a break and then slowly disappeared.

 - Low contact: Making yourself unavailable, limit interactions as much as possible, and set boundaries.
-Start saying NO. It doesn’t matter what you do; you can’t make her happy, so you might as well say NO once and awhile and see what happens.
+Start saying NO. It doesn’t matter what you do; you can’t make her happy, so you might as well say NO and refuse to give in to the guilt trips.

 - The Grey Rock Method: Give her no information and only one-word responses.
 Don’t go to her for emotional support and pretend you’re a rock, no emotion, no opinion, and no reaction to any of her attempts to hurt you.